cristina1997/Main-Project-App/README.md

 ### Running Application
 To run application simply clone this repository,navigate to FaceRecognition folder
 > Run the script: python FaceDetection.py
-> or you can use any python environment compiler.
+> or you can use any python environment compiler (I used Spyder IDE ).

 ## Tasks Completed